Mainland China: People's Republic of China

-Hainan is an offshore island, therefore geographically not part of the continental mainland.
-Nevertheless, politically it is common practice to consider it part of the mainland because its government, legal and political systems do not differ from the rest of the People's Republic within the geographical mainland.
+Hainan is an island, but is nevertheless commonly considered to be part of the "mainland" politically, because its government, legal and political systems do not differ from the rest of the PRC.
 Nonetheless, Hainanese people still refer to the geographic mainland as "the mainland" and call its residents "mainlanders".

-Before 1949, Fujian Province (ROC), consisting of the islands of Kinmen and Matsu, was jointly governed alongside Fujian Province (PRC) as a unified Fujian Province under successive Chinese governments.
-The two territories are generally considered to belong to the same historical region, Fujian Province, which has been divided since 1949 as a result of the Chinese Civil War.
-However, because they are not controlled by the PRC, they are not included as part of "mainland China."
+Before 1949, the Kinmen and Matsu islands, were jointly governed with the rest of Fujian Province under successive Chinese governments.
+The two territories are generally considered to belong to the same historical region, Fujian Province, which has been divided since 1949 as a result of the civil war.
+However, because they are not controlled by the PRC, they are not included as part of "mainland China".

+Some platforms like Bilibili banned the use of the term "mainland China" in their website and classified the behavior in its convention as an illegal act of splitting the country and undermining the integrity of national sovereignty, which violates law.
+They require that the term should be replaced as "Chinese mainland", "China's mainland" and "the mainland of China".
+The Foreign Ministry of the People's Republic of China prefers "Chinese mainland" because "mainland China" supposedly implies that there are other Chinas.

 Hong Kong and Macau

-Hong Kong and Macau are both sovereign territories of the People's Republic of China.
-However, due to the One Country, Two Systems policy, the two regions maintain a high degree of autonomy, hence they are not governed as part of mainland China.
+Hong Kong and Macau have been territories of the PRC since 1997 and 1999 respectively.
+However, due to the One Country, Two Systems policy, the two regions maintain a degree of autonomy, hence they are not governed as part of mainland China.

-Geologically speaking, Hong Kong and Macau are both connected to mainland China in certain areas (e.g. the north of the New Territories).
+Geographically speaking, Hong Kong and Macau are both connected to mainland China in certain areas (e.g. the north of the New Territories).
 Additionally, the islands contained within Hong Kong (e.g. Hong Kong Island) and Macau are much closer to mainland China than Taiwan and Hainan, and are much smaller.

 In Hong Kong and Macau, the terms "mainland China" and "mainlander" are frequently used for people from PRC-governed areas (i.e. not Taiwan, Hong Kong, and Macau).
 The Chinese term Neidi (內地), meaning the inland but still translated mainland in English, is commonly applied by SAR governments to represent non-SAR areas of PRC, including Hainan province and coastal regions of mainland China, such as "Constitutional and Mainland Affairs" (政制及內地事務局) and Immigration Departments.
 In the Mainland and Hong Kong Closer Economic Partnership Arrangement (as well as the Mainland and Macau Closer Economic Partnership Arrangement) the CPG also uses the Chinese characters 内地 "inner land", with the note that they refer to the "customs territory of China".